The Trustee’s Meeting in Bankruptcy

 - Have you transferred any assets to anyone in the last 4 years?

 - There are of course many other questions the trustee can ask, but in most cases, that’s about it!
 If you have an interest in a business, that will generate other questions, and if you have a lot of transfers of assets in the past, that will generate questions.

 After the meeting, if the Trustee doesn’t decide to pursue any of your assets (see information on asset exemptions), he/she will file their “no-asset report” and then all you have to do is wait for your discharge usually.

 Is essentially the same as the Chapter 7 examination above, except much more involved.
 The Trustee in a Chapter 13 will analyze all your income documents and expenses and also discuss what led you to need to file the bankruptcy case.
 This usually takes 30-60 minutes per case.
 You must also provide proof of having made any post petition mortgage payments, and bring your first plan payment(s) that have come due since the case was filed.

-This is a bit more involved than in Chapter 13 and the Trustee will literally go through nearly each page of the bankruptcy petition and schedules asking questions.
-This usually takes 1-2 hours, or longer depending on the complexity of the case.
+This is a bit more involved than in Chapter 13 and the Trustee attorney will go through a more detailed examination of the bankruptcy petition and schedules, depending on the complexity of the case.